West of Ireland Offshore Racing Association

 10.1 Seven races are scheduled for the white sails fleet over four days.

 10.2 There shall be no more than three races on any one day.
 The number of races each day shall be determined by the Race Officer depending on weather conditions and the type of course in use.
-No more than 6 races may be completed by close of racing on Friday 26th of June.
+No more than 6 races may be completed by close of racing on Friday 27th of August except also as in 9.2 above.

 11) Course to be sailed